soyachin/nixos-configuration/README.md

 Thanks to [Grazen0](https://github.com/Grazen0) here on Github (and [vimjoyer](https://github.com/vimjoyer) ofc) for teaching me the NixOS way. i've got lots to learn! (˶ˆᗜˆ˵)

+(my config files MIGHT not be up to date since i'm always trying out new things).